Utime17chifan8/Group-6-project/README.md

 > The timeline of this project is from April, 2018 to April, 2019.
 There are two sites in the project, Princess Charlotte Bay (site 1) and Mackay (site 2).
 > The location of site 1 is (-14.434600,144.081600), of site 2 is (-21.2411,149.2713).

-### Question:
+### Questions:

-> 1. To understand the influence of agricultural activities on the location and extent of eutrophication by examining nitrogen and phosphorus indicators
+1. To understand the influence of agricultural activities on the location and extent of eutrophication by examining nitrogen and phosphorus indicators.
-> 2. To understand the influence of seasonal factors on chlorophyll concentration in water bodies.
+2. To understand the influence of seasonal factors on chlorophyll concentration in water bodies.

 ### Analysis Plan: